PSPDFKit-labs/jest-measure/README.md

 UPDATE_BENCHMARK=true jest
 ```

-After this we can now run our benchmarks to check if they performance
+After this we can now run our benchmarks to check if the performance
 has degraded.

 By default benchmark don't run so we need to